 There are lots of ways you can encourage good sleep patterns and help your baby to sleep.
 As ever, we don't champion one method over another; only you know your baby and the best ways to approach parenting.
 Things that you can do to help your baby to sleep include:

-- sticking to a routine at bedtime
+- sticking to a baby bedtime routine.

-- keeping lights dim during sleep time
+- keeping lights dim during sleep time.

-- using black out blinds, or a SnoozeShade (naturally!) for day time sleeps
+- using black out blinds, or a SnoozeShade (naturally!) for daytime sleeps.

-- baby massage to help soothe and relax
+- baby massage to help soothe and relax.

 So, confess.
 How does your baby sleep?
 Have their sleeping patterns changed drastically lately?
 Does this concern you, or do you prefer to go with the flow?
 Do leave a comment and let us know!